Key Takeaways

 Dissociative amnesia appears as unexplained memory gaps or periods where time seems to disappear.
 Someone might suddenly realize hours have passed without any recollection of that time, or they may have no memory of conversations, activities, or events that others confirm they participated in.

 These memory disruptions go beyond typical forgetfulness.
-The person might find items in places they don’t remember putting them, discover completed tasks they can’t recall doing, or hear about things they supposedly said with no memory of those words.
+The person might find items in places they don’t remember putting them, find out about completed tasks they can’t recall doing, or hear about things they supposedly said with no memory of those words.
 These gaps can range from minutes to hours, and in severe cases, even days.

 Time distortion also accompanies dissociation.
 Minutes might feel like hours, or conversely, significant periods can pass in what feels like moments.
 This temporal confusion adds to the disorientation and can make daily functioning challenging.